-Marketing efforts in FY 21-22 included social media, bus advertising, newsletters, and community events.
+Marketing efforts in FY 22-23 included social media, bus advertising, bus shelters, real-time software with trip scheduling, and community events.
 Clovis Transit uses Google Transit for passenger route-planning and is integrated with Fresno Area Express.
 Route information is listed in the City of Fresno FAX guide.
 Fresno Area Express adopted temporarily a fare-free model; however, has reinstated fares at a discounted rate.
 FAX continues to explore the possibility of free fares.
 Passes and other rider programs have been eliminated by Clovis Transit.
 A website for Clovis Transit has been launched independent of the City's website.
 The site provides easy access to route and rider information and other alerts about the system.